 No!
 I worked hard to get the exact ratio that produces fluffy, tender muffins.
 As long as you don't overbake them, they should not be dry.

-Dutch-processed cocoa powder is not acidic so it won’t react with the baking soda, and the muffins will be flat and dense rather than light and fluffy.
+Dutch-processed cocoa powder is not acidic, so it won’t react with the baking soda, and the muffins will be flat and dense rather than light and fluffy.
+If you only have Dutch-processed cocoa powder, substitute 4 teaspoons of baking powder for the baking soda.

-Warm them very gently in the microwave on 50% power, 10 seconds per muffin, before enjoying them (make sure to remove the foil liners before microwaving them).
+Once completely cool, you can store these muffins in an airtight container in the fridge for up to five days.
+Warm them very gently in the microwave, 10 seconds per muffin, before enjoying them (make sure to remove the foil liners before microwaving them).

 You can also freeze these muffins in freezer bags for up to three months.